The 15 Best Japanese Restaurants In Sydney

 Location: 12 Argyle St, The Rocks, NSW 2000 Ph: (02) 9259 5656 For further locations, see website

-We’re closing our look at the best Japanese restaurants in Sydney with the excellent contemporary establishment, Sake.
+We’re continuing our look at the best Japanese restaurants in Sydney with the excellent contemporary establishment, Sake.

-Saké’s section of ‘new classics’ really gives a modern twist on traditional dishes, and the à la carte menu offers lots of gluten-free and vegan options too.
-The seafood is proudly MSC-certified and handled by expert chefs so that you can enjoy your dishes to the full.
+Saké’s section of ‘new classics’ really gives a modern twist on traditional dishes, and the à la carte menu offers lots of Gluten-Free and Vegan options too.
+The Seafood is proudly MSC-Certified and handled by expert chefs, ensuring that you can enjoy your dishes to the full.

-The seating is perfect for any occasion, with the restaurant offering private or communal dining, as well as bar tables.
+The seating options are perfect for any occasion, with the restaurant offering private or communal dining, as well as bar tables.
 Combine this with superb service and divine food and you have a great night out.

 Kid Kyoto